-- persistent loud noise from music, radio, TV, dogs or car engines which distresses others;
+- Persistent loud noise from music, radio, TV, dogs or car engines which distresses others.

-- excessive and persistent noise, disturbance or abusive behaviour causing distress to others;
+- Excessive and persistent noise, disturbance or abusive behaviour causing distress to others.

-- violent or challenging behaviour towards staff, contractors or residents;
+- Violent or challenging behaviour towards staff, contractors or residents.

-- racial, homophobic or other forms of harassment or discriminatory behaviour;
+- Racial, homophobic or other forms of harassment or discriminatory behaviour.

-- untidy gardens and rubbish in common areas;
+- Untidy gardens and rubbish in common areas.

-- actual violence, intimidation (including verbal abuse) and unruly, offensive behaviour;
+- Actual violence, intimidation (including verbal abuse) and unruly, offensive behaviour.

-- vandalism and damage to property;
+- Vandalism and damage to property.

-- aggressive and threatening language and behaviour; and
+- Aggressive and threatening language and behaviour.

-- drug dealing.
+- Drug dealing.

 Litter and graffiti

-- the exact location of the graffiti;
+- The exact location of the graffiti.

-- if the graffiti is offensive or racist;
+- If the graffiti is offensive or racist.

-- if you know who has done it.
+- If you know who has done it.

 Do not allow your dog to:

-- go out on its own;
+- Go out on its own.

-- foul the common areas and gardens;
+- Foul the common areas and gardens.

-- frighten other residents;
+- Frighten other residents.

-- go into children’s play areas;
+- Go into children’s play areas.

-- create unreasonable noise.
+- Create unreasonable noise.

 Unlawfully occupied and abandoned properties

-- exact location of vehicle;
+- Exact location of vehicle.

-- make and model of vehicle;
+- Make and model of vehicle.

-- colour of vehicle;
+- Colour of vehicle.

-- if there is a valid tax disc (date of expiry);
+- If there is a valid tax disc (date of expiry).

-- the general condition of the vehicle.
+- The general condition of the vehicle.

 Please do not carry out major vehicle repairs or servicing at your home or on your estate.
 When doing minor repairs, please make sure that you do not damage the paths or roads, or disturb your neighbours.

-Harrassment and hate crime
+Harassment and hate crime

 Harassment is a serious breach of the tenancy or lease agreement.
-As a resident, if you suffer any form of harassment, you must report the incident to us as soon as possible.
+As a resident you must report any incident to us as soon as possible.
 We will treat the case with confidentiality.

 We will deal firmly and sensitively with all forms of harassment against or by a resident.

-- damage to property;
+- Damage to property.

-- threatening or abusive behaviour;
+- Threatening or abusive behaviour.

-- physical or verbal attacks against any resident because of their race, colour, ethnic origin, sexuality, disability or age.
+- Physical or verbal attacks against any resident because of their race, colour, ethnic origin, sexuality, disability or age.